vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     setting the MBO's `key` field to its reply key.
 The MBO's state is set to `enqueued_as_reply`.

+    If the MBO had no `reply_queue` set (which can be true for MBOs used for fire-and-forget messages), the MBO enters a defunct state where it cannot be used any further.
+This is equivalent to the MBO being enqueued as a reply on a MsgQueue for which the handles are later closed.

 *   `zx_object_wait_async_mbo(handle, mbo, signals, options)`

     This is a replacement for `zx_object_wait_async()`.
 Like that